TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/ConfigurationOverview.rst

 TypoScript - or more precisely "TypoScript Templating" - is used in TYPO3 to steer the frontend rendering (the actual website) of a TYPO3 instance.
-It is based on the TypoScript syntax which is outlined in detail in :ref:`typoscript-syntax-start`.
+It is based on the TypoScript syntax which is outlined in detail in :ref:`t3tsref:typoscript-syntax`.

 TypoScript Templating is very powerful and has been the backbone of frontend rendering ever since.
 However, with the rise of the Fluid templating engine, many parts of Frontend TypoScript are much less